Did you deal in client monies through a trust account between 1 April and 31 March?

 The Regulation prescribes:

 Information regarding trustee obligations in the management of trust accounts, including establishment, operation, closure and audit of trust accounts is accessible on the Queensland Government website.

-If you dealt in client monies through a client bank account, you are reminded of your obligations under APES 310 Dealing with Client Monies.
+If you dealt in client monies through a client bank account, you are reminded of your obligations under APES 310 Client Monies.
 You need to ensure that your compliance with the requirements of the standard is audited annually within three months of the applicable year-end date.